 Yet those are mobile applications that are truly the gist of mobile marketing.
 Mobile applications generate higher conversion rates compared to mobile websites and desktop websites, especially in retail and travel industry.

-Mobile apps by design offer a better user experience than mobile websites; thus, making purchases easier; plus they are usually downloaded by loyal customers who, in general, buy more often than new customers.
+Mobile apps by design offer a better user experience than mobile websites; thus, making purchases easier; plus they are usually downloaded by loyal customers who, in general, purchase more often than new customers.

 Of course, developing high-powered apps isn’t cheap, but it’s a profitable investment which can increase sales, retain customers, and considerably increase customer lifetime value.